stijn-dejongh/ars-rethorica/manuscript/book2chapter23.md

 thereupon invaded Argos .
 The point is that really Apollo had little choice, since it would have been disgraceful for the son to contradict the father.

-[^^22_27]: After his defeat atAfter his defeat at Aegospotami （ 405 B.C.) the Athenian general Conon , fearing for his life, took refuge with
-Evagoras, king of Cyprus—a proof, according to Aristotle, of the goodness of the latter.
+[^^22_27]: After his defeat at Aegospotami （ 405 B.C.) the Athenian general Conon , fearing for his life, took refuge with Evagoras, king of Cyprus—a proof, according to Aristotle, of the goodness of the latter.

-[^^22_28]: If the genus can be affirmed of any subject, then one or other of the species, which make up theIf the genus can be affirmed of any subject, then one or other of the species, which make up the genus, must also be predicable of it.
+[^^22_28]: If the genus can be affirmed of any subject, then one or other of the species, which make up the genus, must also be predicable of it.
 If the proposition to be maintained is, the soul is moved, it is necessary to examine whether any of the different kinds of motion （increase, decrease, decay, change of place, generation, alteration) can be predicated of the soul.
 If not, the generic predicate is not applicable, and the proposition is refuted.

 [^^22_29]: The bad with the good.
-The exact meaning ofThe bad with the good.
 The exact meaning of βλαίσωσις has not been satisfactorily explained.
 In the definition given of the retortion of a dilemma, the two opposite things would be speaking truth or untruth; the two opposite consequences, pleasing men and pleasing God.